Emigration from Germany

-Until Nazi Germany started World War II in 1939, antisemitic legislation in Germany served to "encourage" and ultimately to force a mass emigration of German Jews.
-The government did all it could to induce the Jews to leave Germany.
+From 1933 until October 23, 1941, Nazi Germany pursued a policy of forced Jewish emigration.
+Antisemitic legislation and terror served to "encourage" and ultimately to compel hundreds of thousands of German Jews to leave.
+The government did all it could to make the Jews emigrate.
 In addition to making life miserable, the German authorities reduced bureaucratic hurdles so those who wanted to leave could do so more easily.

 Many nations in which the German Jews sought asylum imposed significant obstacles to immigration.
 Application processes for entry visas were elaborate and demanding, requiring prospective immigrants to provide information about themselves and their family members from banks, doctors, and the German police.
 In the case of the United States, applicants were required to provide affidavits from multiple sponsors and to have secured a waiting number within a quota established for their country of birth, which severely limited their chances to emigrate.